“My work is to seek after truth.”

 Outline of Philosophy

 From ethics to epistemology and empiricism to rationalism, this philosophical survey course will take you from the Pre-Socratics up through postmodernism.
 Who was Socrates?
-How did we get from there to Kant and even Derrida and what can we learn from them?
+How did we get from there to Kant and even Derrida, and what can we learn from them?
 Understanding philosophy and how it has evolved will help you have a better grasp of the world today.
+Authors include Plato, Aristotle, Marcus Aurelius, Augustine, Burke, and Descartes.

 Principles of American Founding I